whyboris/karma-helpful-reporter/README.md

 removeLinesContaining | [] | Remove all lines from the final report containing any of these strings, e.g. _['@angular', 'zone.js']_
 removeTail | false | Remove from the final report anything that follows '<-', e.g. _blah blah <- test.ts 4250:39_ becomes _blah blah_
-renderOnRunCompleteOnly | false | Do not animate while tests are running suppressErrorHighlighting | false | Highlight in red all lines not containing _node_modules_ suppressErrorReport | false | Suppress the error report at the end of the test run underlineFileType | '' | Underline filename of some file type; all files in the error report that have this particular extention will be underlined, e.g. _'spec.ts'_; set the color with the _colorUnderline_ property colorBrowser | 224 | <img src="http://medyk.org/colors/ffd7d7.png" style="border: 1px solid black" width="20" height="20" />
+renderOnRunCompleteOnly | false | Do not animate while tests are running suppressErrorReport | false | Suppress the error report at the end of the test run underlineFileType | '' | Underline filename of some file type; all files in the error report that have this particular extention will be underlined, e.g. _'spec.ts'_; set the color with the _colorUnderline_ property colorBrowser | 224 | <img src="http://medyk.org/colors/ffd7d7.png" style="border: 1px solid black" width="20" height="20" />